 Opens year round

-5. Experience 400 years of Japan’s largest gold mine!
+5. Sado Kinzan: Experience the 400 years of history at Japan’s largest gold mine!

 6. Just like the world of Ghibli movies!?
 A mining facility that tells stories of modernization